xristos-avgerinos/BillingSystemDemo/README.md

 # BillingSystemDemo

-A java implementation about a billing system for employees of a company.
-The company has in house and outsourced employees.
+A java implementation about a billing system for employees of a company which has in house and outsourced employees.
 This application implements the following reports for the company:

 1. Total cost per day (one report for in house and one for outsourced employees)